Laragear/Alerts/README.md

 Alert::fromJson($json);
 ```

 This will work as long the JSON **has the `message` key** with the text to include inside the Alert.
-Additionally, you can add the `types` and `dismiss` keys to add an Alert, with the possibility of override them afterwards.
+Additionally, you can add the `types` and `dismiss` keys to add an Alert, with the possibility of override them afterward.

+> [!WARNING]
+>
 > The message from JSON is set **raw**.

 ### Sending JSON Alerts